QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

       return x_0/(1-G*R**(-1))

-Now that we have test run our functions, we can plot some outcomes.
+Now that we have test run our functions, we can plot some outcomes

 First we study the quality of our approximations